PyDrocsid/documentation/docs/cogs/moderation/mediaonly.md

 # MediaOnly

-This cog contains the `mediaonly` command which can set up channels, in which only pictures can be sent.
+This cog contains the `mediaonly` command to set up and manage channels only pictures can be sent to.

 ## `list`
 The `list` subcommand shows a list of all media-only channels.

 ```css